Eco-score: Application

 The method of calculating the Eco-Score can be applied to lots of food products.
 Water, soft drinks and fresh fruits and vegetables do not currently receive a score yet.
 The first step is to find out how the calculation method can also be tailored to these specific products and can, for example, take seasonality into account.

 At present, the Eco-score does not yet exist for non-food products.
 There are various other ecolabels, such as the European Ecolabel which is also based on the life cycle analysis (LCA).
-Electrical appliances and light bulbs, for example, are also given a energy label.
+Electrical appliances and light bulbs, for example, are also given an energy label.
 Note that this measure only gives an insight into the energy efficiency and not into the entire environmental impact.

 Relevance

 The Eco-score was developed for food products because the food sector has a significant impact on the environment.
 Before food reaches your plate, it is produced, processed, packaged, transported, refrigerated ...
 This requires a lot of energy and raw materials.
 From the energy used to heat greenhouses to the fuel to transport products to the shops.
 This all causes environmental pollution and gas emissions.
 Moreover, food production requires a large part of the available land and water.
 In addition, it brings with it environmental problems such as manure surplus and overfishing.

 In total, about one third of all climate impact is caused by producing and eating food.
 It ranges from climate change and biodiversity loss to disruption of the nitrogen cycle.
 By choosing sustainable food, we increase the ecological carrying capacity of the earth and deplete the available raw materials less quickly.